-If my ears did not deceive me, I understood as much.
+If my ears did not deceive me, I understood as much a while back.

 Your recent coyness has put me into doubt . . .

 It's never too late to admit one's emotional weaknesses, my lord.

 What does that mean?
 Will you take a walk this evening in the garden by the Cherry Pavilion or not?